clothy-terry/KMAI_app/Backend/README.md

 The project consists of several components:

 - `Backend.py`: This is the main Flask application file.
 It sets up the API endpoint for search and handles the search logic.
-- `local_model`: This folder contains the SBERT model configuration.
+- `local_model`: This folder contains the SBERT model configuration.It is static.
-- `Index_files`: This folder contains the index of documents in the database, used for performing similarity matches between user queries and documents.
+- `Index_files`: This folder contains the index of documents on knowledge management site, used for performing similarity matches between user queries and documents.
+They are static.
 - `retriv`: This folder contains wrapped classes that provide the functionality of the AI-powered search engine.
 It stores the model inferencing code.
 - `test_backend_api.py`: This script tests the backend API.
 - `test_model_inference.py`: This script tests the model inference.